sondos-gamal/STUDENT-ENROLLMENT-database-system/README.md

 a server, we can ensure that our data is secure, and backups are taken regularly to prevent data loss.
-Additionally, our server provides high availability and redundancy, ensuring that our data is always accessible, and there is no downtime
+Additionally, our server provides high availability and redundancy, ensuring that our data is always accessible, and there is no downtime.